0xlebogang/gkss1/CONTRIBUTING.md

 2. Type: `git commit -m "Description of your changes"` to save them
 3. Type: `git push origin feature/your-feature-name` to upload to GitHub in the new branch named `feature/your-feature-name`

-### 7. Merge to Your Fork's Main Branch 🔄
+### 7. Merge into GKSS-UNISA Develop Branch 🔄

 1. Go to your fork on GitHub
-2. Create a Pull Request to merge your feature branch into your fork's main branch
+2. Create a Pull Request to merge your feature branch into GKSS-UNISA develop branch
 3. Wait for any automated tests to complete

 ### 8. Create a Pull Request to the Main Project 🎉